 What is Cable Tray?

-Today cable trays have become a integral part of industrial and commercial construction by offering quick, economical and flexible solutions to these problems.
+Today electrical cable trays have become an integral part of industrial and commercial construction by offering quick, economical and flexible solutions to these problems.
 Cable trays are capable of supporting all types of wiring:

 - High Voltage Power Lines.

 - Telecommunication Wiring